spacyH/perchance-generators/Perchance Ai Agent Skill/platform.md

 `boolean`.
 Overwriting a key replaces the value.
 Operations are synchronous-fast (0-5ms) despite being async.

+**Backend:** IndexedDB database `"folder-db-kv-plugin"` v1.
+The database name is derived from `this.$root.$moduleName` in the plugin source, so forked plugins get their own isolated database.
+No server-side persistence — data is local to the browser.

 ### DSL List Plugins

 `dbPlugin = {import:db-plugin}` resolves to the DSL tree root (52 `$`-prefixed internal